 Heated towel racks have built-in thermostats that handle the heating for you.
 Generally speaking, there are no settings to set and nothing to manage – just turn it on (and off).

 What to use with a heated towel rack

-Heated towel racks maintain a safe temperature, so they’re designed to be left running all day.
+Heated towel racks maintain a safe temperature, so you can actually let them run all day.

 If this worries you, or if you just don’t need your towels to stay constantly warm – and you’d like to reduce your power consumption, a WiFi Smart Plug would be a perfect companion for your new heated towel rack.

-This type of plug allows you to control whatever is plugged into it, from wherever you are at the current moment.
+This type of plug allows you full control over your devices, from wherever you are at the current moment.

 It hooks up to your WiFi connection, and the companion app installs on your smartphone.
 You can then open the app on your phone and turn the device on or off.